yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

 ### Task 1: Set up Local Infrastructure

-We are going to set up the local infrastructure using Docker containers.
-There are three images we will be working with:
+You are going to set up the local infrastructure using Docker containers.
+There are three images you will be working with:

 - `fabrikam-init`
 - `fabrikam-api`
 - `fabrikam-web`

 You will need to make some edits to files before running these locally.
+In this task, you will confirm that the Docker infrastructure works locally.

 1. Open your local GitHub folder for your `mcw-continuous-delivery-lab-files` repository.